 The Danube is very significant to Romania, since the country is located almost entirely within the Danube River Basin.
 The Romanian section covers almost a third of the surface area of the Basin, and over a third of the river’s length flows through the country.
 Crucially, the Romanian (and also Ukrainian) Danube is the end carrier of all wastewater discharges into the Black Sea.

-Three sub-basins of the Danube are partly located in Ukraine – the Tisza, Prut and Siret Basins, as well as part of the Danube Delta.
-Nearly 3 million people live in the Ukrainian share of the Danube River Basin, which is more than 3% of the total population in the basin.
+Three sub-basins of the Danube are partly located in Ukraine - the Tisza, Prut and Siret basins, as well as part of the Danube Delta.
+Furthermore, 2.7 million people live in the Ukrainian part of the Danube Basin, which is 3.3% of the total Danube Basin District.
+Ukraine has been a Signatory State to the Danube River Protection Convention since 1994.
+The Convention was ratified by the Ukrainian Parliament in 2002.

 On 26-28 Feb 2006 an international conference on the Conservation and Sustainable Development of the Danube Delta took place in Odessa, Ukraine, under the aegis of UNESCO and ICPDR.
 The aim of the conference was to generate a vision for the conservation and sustainable develoment of the Danube Delta.